-- customize the background color of Galaxy S8 navigation bar.
+- customize the background colour of Galaxy S8 navigation bar.

 - adjust Galaxy S8 Home button pressure level sensitivity.

-Please note, fingerprint scanner was decoupled from the Home button in Galaxy S8 and S8+, and is now relocated to the back of the phone (next to main camera) as detailed in Galaxy S8 layout page.
+Please note, the fingerprint scanner was decoupled from the Home button in Galaxy S8 and S8+, and is now relocated to the back of the phone (next to the main camera) as detailed on Galaxy S8 layout page.

-In stock Android, the Back button is to the left of Home button and Recent (aka Overview) button to the right.
+In stock Android, the Back button is to the left of the Home button and the Recent (aka Overview) button to the right.